 The core research team consisted of a senior medical anthropologist affiliated to Umeå University who led the interviews and an anthropology PhD candidate who took notes and supported analysis.
 A representative of the Directorate of Health's Division of Health Security and Communicable Disease Control joined all interviews during the week and hosted the researchers.
 Two ECDC public health preparedness experts (a senior expert in monitoring and evaluation and an expert in outbreak response, food- and waterborne diseases) joined the core team for the first two days (1-2 October, 2018).
-The availability and openness of the Icelandic leadership team at the Division of Health Security and Communicable Disease Control of this report.
+The availability and openness of the Icelandic leadership team at the Division of Health Security and Communicable Disease Control was a great help in the preparation of this report.